Gigaspaces/xap-docs/site/content/xap/12.2/dev-java/http-session-management.markdown

 - Non intrusive session management or explicit Data Grid API access for fine grain control - Allows multiple web servers to share the same session in transparent manner

 {{% refer %}}
-For global HTTP Session Managment for Tomcat , JBoss , Weblogic , Websphere , Glassfish and other J2EE web/application servers see the [Global Http Session Sharing](./global-http-session-sharing.html).
+For global HTTP Session Managment for Tomcat , JBoss , Weblogic , Websphere , Glassfish and other J2EE web/application servers,refer to [Global HTTP Session Sharing](./global-http-session-sharing.html).
 {{% /refer %}}

 # How to enable XAP's HTTP Session Management

 There are several ways to configure Space session based support, depending on the definition of which Space and how the Space was started.

-## Using Deploy property
+## Using the Deploy Property

 Here is how you can deploy an existing WAR file without changing it (or use Spring) to use XAP HTTP Session Management: